 Thousands of messages to insurers

-50,000+ people signed the #Coverage2Control petition and 12 major groups signed on as partners.
-JDRF hand-delivered your petitions to the 25 largest health insurance companies, and supporters sent thousands of personalized follow-up messages.
+50,000+ people signed the #Coverage2Control petition demanding better coverage for those living with T1D and 12 major groups signed on as partners.
+JDRF hand-delivered your petitions to the 25 largest health insurance companies, and supporters have sent thousands of personalized follow-up messages.

 Artificial pancreas systems covered

 All 25 of the nation’s largest health plans now cover artificial pancreas systems, including Anthem, which reversed its policy after hearing from JDRF and the T1D community.